maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel.md

 # Browser Dev Tools

-There are build-in tools in our browser to help us inspect elements and visualise their box properties.
+There are built-in tools in our browser to help us inspect elements and visualize their box properties.

 > **In Firefox or Chrome press `F12` to open the Developer's Console**